PECOS4021 – Research Methods

 - meet the formal requirements for submission of written assignments

-The written examination counts more than the term papers.
+The school exam counts more than the term paper.
 You receive one overall grade.
-You must pass the term papers and your written examination in the same semester.
+You must pass the term paper and your written examination in the same semester.

 Use of sources and citation

 Examination support material

 Students may use dictionaries at this exam.
 Dictionaries must be handed in before the examination.
 Please read regulations for dictionaries permitted at the examination.

 Language of examination